 I’m a recommended photographer at wedding venues such as Notley Abbey, Botleys Mansion, Cain Manor, Stowe House and Chenies Manor.
 I’m also in an unusual position as we also have a family wedding venue, Monkton Barn in Marlow which my husband and his team runs.
 I regularly photograph weddings and events there too.

-Here are a few images of my albums…..
+These are a few examples of my albums…..

 Most couples book their wedding photographer as soon as they have secured a date with their wedding venue/church.
 This is generally a year or so in advance.
 I like to meet couples so that we can discuss plans and I can show them all the options and whole wedding albums showing the capture of a full day.
 Once a non-refundable booking confirmation fee of £500 is paid, the day is secured.